PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

     If you only have one registered device, or if each devices has a been assigned a descriptive name in Portal, you can go to [Device Management Portal](https://portal.mbedcloud.com) > **Device Directory** to find the device ID.

 1. For a `rootfs` update, identify which root file system partition is currently active to compare it to the active partition after the update.
 You can use the [`lsblk` command explained later](#identify-the-active-root-file-system-partition).
 1. Change the current working directory to the directory where the manifest tool was initialized.
+You initialized manifest tool [when you created your update resource file](../getting-started/preparing-device-management-sources.html#creating-an-update-resources-file).
 1. Run the following command:

     ```